De Finetti's dividend problem and impulse control for a two-dimensional insurance risk process

 For the numerical analysis we assume $\alpha=2$, $c_1=4$, $c_2=3$, $\lambda=1$, $q=0.1$.
 The values of expected dividend payments $V_1(u_1,u_2)$ for $u_1=1$, $u_2=2$ and $u_1=2$, $u_2=3$ depending on $a$ and $b$ are given in the Tables 1 and 2 below.
-Note that always there exists optimal choice of the linear barrier (choice of its upper left end $(0,b)$ and it slope $a$).
+Note that there always exists an optimal choice of linear barrier (choice of its upper left end $(0,b)$ and it slope $a$).
 This choice depends on the initial reserves $(u_1,u_2)$.
 For $(u_1,u_2)=(1,2)$ the optimal barrier is determined by $b=14$ and $a=0.1$ and for $(u_1,u_2)=(2,3)$ the optimal barrier is determined by $b=15$ and $a=0.1$.
-This is contrast to the one-dimensional case where the choice of the barrier is given only via the premium rate and the distribution of the arriving claims.
+This is in contrast with the one-dimensional case where the choice of the barrier is given only via the premium rate and the distribution of the arriving claims.

 The Table 3 gives $V(u_1,u_2)$ for fixed $a=0.9$ and $b=1.8$ when $u_1<u_2$ and $u_2\leq b-au_1$.
-From this Table if follows for example that for a given slope $a$ of the linear barrier it is optimal to locate around some line.
+From this table for example if follows that for a given slope $a$ of the linear barrier it is optimal to locate an initial capital around some line.
 In this case it is a line $u_2=u_1$.

-\sec{Impulse control} In this section we consider impulse controlling.
-The size of the $i$th payment made at epoch $T_i$ equals $J_i=X_1(T_i)-u_1+c_1e_\lambda^{(i)}$ where $T_i$ is the $i$th moment of hitting of $\underline{X}(t)$ in the horizontal line $y=u_2$ and $e^{(i)}_\lambda$ is independent of $X$ exponential random variable with intensity $\lambda$.
-Each payment of the dividend corresponds to reducing reserves to some fixed levels $(u_1,u_2)$ (see Figure 2) and paying out dividends while waiting for the next claim to arrive.
-By (\ref{c12}) at time $T_i$ the first company has more than $u_1$ of reserves.
-Hence the payments of the dividends are always made by the first company which has greater premium rate (by reducing the reserves to the level $u_1$).
+\sec{The impulse control scheme} In this section we consider the impulse controlling.
+The size of the $i$th payment made at the epoch $T_i$ equals $J_i=X_1(T_i)-u_1+(c_1+c_2)e_\lambda^{(i)}$, where $T_i$ is the $i$th moment when $\underline{X}(t)$ hits the horizontal line $z=u_2$ and $e^{(i)}_\lambda$ is independent of $X$ the exponential random variable with intensity $\lambda$.
+It means that the controlled risk process always starts at $(u_1,u_2)$.
+Then until the first claim arrives the premium is transferred into dividend payments and controlled process stays at $(u_1, u_2)$.
+Just right after of arrival of the first claim the controlled process evolves without paying dividends until it hits horizontal line $z=u_2$.
+Then each payment of the dividend corresponds to reducing reserves to some fixed levels $(u_1,u_2)$ (see Figure 2) and paying out dividends while waiting for the next claim to arrive.
+By (\ref{c12}) at the time $T_i$ the first company has more reserves than $u_1$.
+Hence the impulse payments $X_1(T_i)-u_1$ of the dividends are always made by the first company which has greater premium rate (by reducing the reserves to the level $u_1$).
 Associated to each dividend payment is a fixed cost of size $K>0$.

 We will consider two cases, when $u_1 > u_2$ and when $u_1\leq u_2$.
 In the first case the ruin can be only achieved by the second insurance company in contrast to the second case when both companies might get ruined.